There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you

 While this may not have been my best reading month, I definitely make up for it in September and October.
 But right now I’m just dreaming of travel abroad again.

 - If you want to listen to some of these, consider trying Audible!
-You can get your first month free (one free book) plus tons of others they have for free.
+You can get your first month free (one free book).
 Get that Audible deal here.

-- If you want to read more on your Kindle but don’t want to buy books, Kindle Unlimited is a wonderful option.
-It’s $9.99 a month but if you read a lot and like to read more than just new releases, it could be worth it.
+- If you want to read more on your Kindle but don’t want to buy books, Kindle Unlimited is a good option, especially if you read a lot of indie authors.
 Get Kindle Unlimited here!

 Patagonian Road: A Year Alone Through Latin America